Start Printed Page 107

 a.
 Neolithic (Hongshan): Types are mostly hair cylinders or pendant ornamental animal forms such as turtles, fish-hawks, cicadas, and dragons.
 One common variety is the so-called “pigdragon” (zhulong), a circular ring form with a head having wrinkled snout (the “pig”) and long dragon-like body.

 b.
-Neolithic (Liangzhu): Types include awl-shaped pendants, three-prong attachments, openwork crown-shapes, beads, birds, fishes, frogs.
+Neolithic (Liangzhu): Types include awl-shaped pendants, three-prong attachments, openwork crown-shapes, beads, birds, fishes, and frogs.

 c.
 Neolithic (Shandong Longshan) and Erlitou: Ornaments for body and clothing such as stick pins and beads.

 d.
 Shang and Zhou: Earrings, necklaces, pectorals, hair stickpins, ornaments, sometimes in the shape of small animals, dragons, or other forms; belt buckles, and garment hooks.
-During the Zhou Dynasty, there appear elaborate pectorals made of jade links, and jade inlay on bronze.
+During the Zhou Dynasty, elaborate pectorals made of jade links, and jade inlay on bronze appear.

 2. Weapons, Tools, and Insignia

 a.
 Neolithic (Liangzhu): Types include weapons such as broad-bladed axes (yue), long rectangular or trapezoidal blades (zhang), often with holes along the back (non-sharpened) edge for hafting; and tools such as hoe, adze, knife blades.